rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 Provide a list of tools and resources that can assist in the model selection process.

 **Tools and Resources:**

 1. **Data Preprocessing:** Use pandas for data manipulation and sklearn for data preprocessing tasks.
 2. **Model Building:** TensorFlow and PyTorch for building and training machine learning models.
 3. **Model Evaluation:** scikit-learn for model evaluation metrics and mlflow for managing the machine learning lifecycle.

+**Summary:**
+- pandas and sklearn for efficient data preprocessing.
+- TensorFlow and PyTorch for flexible model building.
+- scikit-learn and mlflow for comprehensive model evaluation and management.

 ---